Senior Services Outreach

 DURABLE MEDICAL EQUIPMENT LOAN CLOSET

 Durable medical equipment such as walkers, crutches, wheelchairs & bath stools.
 There is no charge to borrow an item, keep them as long as necessary and return clean.
 Clean, working durable medical equipment donations are also accepted.
 Resource list of other organizations that provide loan closets available at the center or on our website under resources- need to check location.
-Because our storage space is limited, we ask that you call prior to bringing equipment.
+Because our storage space is limited, we ask that you call prior to bringing in your donation.

 MEDICARE, MEDICAID, PART D & OTHER INSURANCE ASSISTANCE